 Michael S. Popok

 Michael is the Partner-in-Charge of our Miami-Dade Office, the Chair of our Strategic Development Committee and the former Chair of the Litigation Division.
-His business complex litigation and trial practice emphasizes commercial, municipal/governmental, construction, and real estate law before Federal and State courts in Florida, as well as in arbitrations and mediations.
+His business complex litigation and trial practice emphasizes commercial, municipal/governmental, copyright and trademark infringement, construction, and real estate law before Federal and State courts in Florida, as well as in arbitrations and mediations.

 His commercial litigation experience has involved the successful representation of: Cantor Fitzgerald in a multimillion dollar suit involving its purchase of a life settlements firm; Life Settlements International (a Cantor subsidiary) concerning a $10 million action concerning the attempt to broker the sale of life insurance policies in the secondary market, United Central Bank in $50 Million Dollars worth of commercial foreclosures of a Detroit and Boca Raton Florida hotel properties.
 CP Ships/Hapag Lloyd in a $5 million arbitration claim against a former shipping agent; Cornerstone Group in its efforts to develop a $50 million condominium project; Visible Changes Inc. in its million-dollar dispute with the parent company of the Atlantis Resort; Redland Estates in its multi-million-dollar dispute with the seller over the transfer of land for development; the City of Hollywood in its $10 million dollar dispute concerning the termination of a development agreement for a city-owned beach-front parcel; the City of Aventura in a dispute over the development of a high-rise residential tower developed by Turnberry Associates; the City of Coral Gables in its dispute concerning the operation of its maintenance facility; Mancini Enterprises in its multi-million dollar dispute against American Express; and United Central Bank in a series of multi-million dollar foreclosure cases involving hotels around the country.